axentix/axentix/README.md

 npm install
 ```

-After installation you have access of our source files.
+After installation you have access to our source files.
 You can build project with `npm run build` or watch it with `npm run watch`.
 We use BrowserSync for our development process.

 ## Documentation

-Found the documentation at <https://useaxentix.com/docs/>.
+Find the documentation at <https://useaxentix.com/docs/>.

 ## Changelog